 - Soil: A light, the fast-draining potting soil is perfect.
 You can use fortified soils.

 Repot annually at the beginning of the new growing season.
 When repotting, use fresh potting soil and go up one pot size.
-Don't expose the plant to excessive heat after repotting to prevent collapse.
+Prevent collapse by not exposing the plant to excessive heat after repotting.
 To achieve a bushier effect for this relatively sparse plant, try planting two or three in the same pot or pinching off the growing tips of emerging stems.

 There is only one species: the Fatshedera.
 This hybrid is sterile and cannot be crossed with other species.
 It is closest genetically to the common English ivy and the warm-weather Fatsia japonica.
 There are several varieties available with increased leaf variegation or larger cream-color splotches on the leaves.